OutSystems/docs-product/src/develop/data/query/sql.md

 ![Test Your SQL Query](images/test-sql.gif)

-## Notes and guidelines

-Consider the following when using the SQL element:

-Avoid Data Definition Language
-:   The SQL tool should only be used to execute the following: `SELECT`, `INSERT`, `UPDATE`, and `DELETE` statements.
-Using Data Definition Language (DDL) statements like `CREATE TABLE`, `ALTER TABLE`, `DROP TABLE`, etc. might make the OutSystems metamodel inconsistent, leading to misbehavior.

-No physical layer query
-:   To ensure the OutSystems metamodel is always consistent, you cannot perform queries directly to the physical tables of the metamodel.
-The platform shows an error message if your query uses tables prefixed with `OSLOG`, `OSSYS`, or `OSUSR`.

-Exception triggers a rollback
-:   OutSystems starts a transaction when the web request arrives to the server, and commits the transaction before sending the reply to the user.
-If an exception is left uncaught, the transaction is rolled back to ensure your data is always consistent.
-This means that your queries run inside a transaction and that changes are rolled back if something goes wrong.

-Check runtime user permissions
-:   Your queries are tested and run in the database using the runtime user specified in the [Configuration Tool](<../../../ref/configuration-tool/tabs/platform.md>).
-You need to make sure this user has permissions to run the SQL statements specified in your query, otherwise an error will occur when you execute the query at runtime or when you test it.

-Database support check
-:   If the Database Module Property is set to **All**, OutSystems checks the queries to ensure they are compliant with all supported databases.
-If not, a warning message is displayed.

-Avoid enabling the Expand Inline property of query parameters :   Proper use of parameters being expanded inline is **hard**, since you need to make sure that any user input has been properly escaped in the right way before using it in an SQL statement.
-If possible, avoid enabling this property altogether.
-OutSystems provides ways of implementing common use cases without enabling this property.
-Check [Building dynamic SQL statements the right way](<https://success.outsystems.com/Documentation/Best_Practices/Building_dynamic_SQL_statements_the_right_way>).

 ## Convert an Aggregate to SQL

 As your application grows, you may need to change an existing Aggregate to fetch data in a different way.
-If your use case requires more advanced data fetching, such as subqueries or IN clauses, you will need to use a SQL element instead of an Aggregate.
-For these situations, you can **convert an existing Aggregate to a SQL element**, which enables you to keep evolving the SQL generated from your original Aggregate.
+If your use case requires more advanced data fetching, such as subqueries or IN clauses, use a SQL element instead of an Aggregate.
+You can also **convert an existing Aggregate to a SQL element**, which lets you keep evolving the SQL generated from your original Aggregate.

-Although a SQL element enables you to refine your query, **Aggregates have the following advantages**:
+Although the **SQL** element enables you to refine your query, **Aggregates have the following advantages**:

 * The runtime SQL statement of an Aggregate is optimized to fetch the necessary number of rows and columns.

 * The effort to maintain an Aggregate is lower.

-Therefore, you should always start fetching data using an Aggregate and convert to a SQL element only when necessary.
+Therefore, you should always start fetching data using an Aggregate and convert to a **SQL** element only when necessary.

-### Limitations

-The option to convert an Aggregate to a SQL element will only be available if your Aggregate doesn't include:

-* Structures in Sources
-* Calculated Attributes
-* Group By attributes
-* Dynamic Sorts

-In Reactive Web and Mobile apps, this feature isn't available for Aggregates in Client Actions or Screens.

 ### How to convert an Aggregate to a SQL element